naseridev/omega/README.md

 - WalkDir provides efficient directory traversal with minimal allocations
 - Atomic operations ensure thread-safe metric collection with minimal overhead
 - Channel-based architecture decouples scanning from output operations
+- Multiple path searches are parallelized across thread pool

 ## Platform-Specific Behavior

 ### Windows

-Searches all available drive letters (C: through Z:) that exist on the system.
+When no custom path is specified, searches all available drive letters (C: through Z:) that exist on the system.

 ### Unix-like Systems (Linux, macOS)

-Searches from the root directory (/).
+When no custom path is specified, searches from the root directory (/).

+### Custom Paths

+When using `-p` or `--path`, the specified paths are validated before search begins.
+Non-existent paths will cause an error and exit.

 ## Dependencies

-- `clap`: Command-line argument parsing
+- `clap`: Command-line argument parsing with version support
-- `rayon`: Data parallelism library
+- `rayon`: Data parallelism library for thread pool management
-- `crossbeam`: Concurrent programming primitives
+- `crossbeam`: Concurrent programming primitives and channels
-- `walkdir`: Recursive directory traversal
+- `walkdir`: Recursive directory traversal with symlink control
-- Standard Rust library for atomics and threading
+- Standard Rust library for atomics, threading, and I/O

 ## Technical Details